 Copyright: All documentation created by us for you (Work) is subject to copyright.
 We exert our right to be identified as the author of the Work.
 We hereby grant to you (our client) a non-exclusive non-assignable right in perpetuity to use the Work for the purpose for which it was originally created but not any other purpose and you may not copy, recreate, amend, use or adopt the Work in whole or in part or incorporate in any other document or work whatsoever without our prior written consent.

 Client Money: We do not and will not at any time hold client money in any circumstances.
-We will only accept monies from a client in settlement of our bills.
+We will only accept monies from a client in settlement of our fees.

 Payment of bills and cash limits: All our invoices are primarily payable by you whether or not you have an agreement or arrangement with a third party for their payment.
 Payment should be made electronically direct to our bank account.
 We do not accept payments in cash.